Join our No Code Enterprise RAG webinar

 System Prompt

-A predefined instruction given to a language model that guides its behavior or sets the tone for how it should respond to user inputs.
+A predefined instruction given to a language model that guides its behaviour or sets the tone for how it should respond to user inputs.
 It defines the context or role the model should assume during the interaction.

 Example: A system prompt might instruct a model to behave as a helpful customer service agent when interacting with users.